 - A moving violation with a driver who’s previously had a license suspension for failure to provide proof of financial responsibility form

 Any Indiana driver who can’t offer proof of liability insurance when their violation occurs could face a one-year suspension of their driver’s license.
 To reinstate the ability to drive, motorists must pay a reinstatement fee of around $150 – $300.
-Essentially, SR-50 forms provide proof of current liability insurance coverage, while SR-22 forms provide evidence of current and future liability insurance coverage.
+SR-50 forms provide proof of current liability insurance coverage, while SR-22 forms provide evidence of current and future liability insurance coverage.
 Just like SR-22, you’ll be notified by the BMV or ordered by a judge if you’re required to file an SR-50 form.

 SR-50 filing requirements